Emory College Summer Global Internship Program

 - Be in good academic standing and remain in good academic standing

-- Be a rising junior or senior (have completed a minimum of 4 semesters of college-level work, which must have been completed in residence on a college and/or university campus)
+- Be a rising junior or senior (have completed a minimum of 4 semesters of college-level work, which must have been completed in residence on a college and/or university campus).
+Rising sophomores are encouraged to meet with an advisor to explore their options.

 - Enroll full-time at Emory (or accredited institution for visiting students) the semester prior to the study abroad term